Key takeaways

 - Deliverables: What you're getting at the end of the project

-A coaching firm offered a 12-week program to help clients develop business plans.
+Take this business coaching case as an example: a coaching firm offered a 12-week program to help clients develop business plans.
 One client attended every session but never submitted their drafts.
-Then, when the program ended, they demanded a refund, claiming they didn’t get a finished business plan.
+When the program ended, they demanded a refund, claiming they didn't get a finished business plan.
+Luckily, the coaching firm had a PSA that clearly stated completing the business plan required the client's active participation.

-- When you want to avoid messy disputes
+3. When you want to avoid messy disputes

 Disputes happen.
 But when you have a PSA, they happen a lot less often.
 And if they do happen, you have a clear, written agreement to back you up.

 Leave out key details in a PSA, and you could end up debating scope, chasing payments, or wondering why confidential information is suddenly public knowledge.
+Here's what must be in your professional service agreement to keep things professional, clear, and legally sound.

-- Scope of Work (SOW): What’s being done (and what’s not)
+1. Scope of Work (SOW): What's being done (and what's not)

 A solid SOW defines: